 The successful delivery of the Supporting People fund has a direct effect on a range of policies and strategies across the Northern Ireland Executive, and its departments.
-This is a delivery focused strategy shaped by the draft 2021 Outcomes Framework\ of the Programme for Government and has been aligned broadly to the objectives and aims of the Strategies emanating from the Departments of Communities, Health and Justice.
-The SP strategy is designed to meet the existing and emerging needs of Homeless, Older People, Younger People and those with a Disability.
+This is a delivery focused strategy shaped by the draft 2021 Outcomes Framework of the Programme for Government.
+It has been aligned broadly to the objectives and aims of the Strategies emanating from the Departments of Communities, Health and Justice.
+The SP strategy is designed to meet the existing and emerging needs of people experiencing Homelessness, Older People, Young People and those with a Disability.